BioContainers/mulled/invfile.lua.md

 ## local_tools/linuxbrew_builder

 The builder image for `linuxbrew` is generated here.

-Linuxbrew builder image
+It contains everything Linuxbrew expects from the compiling host.

     inv.task('main:generate_linuxbrew_builder')
       .using('alpine')